futurewei-cloud/chogori-sql/docs/K2SqlDesignProposalV1.md

 The K2 storage layer provides document APIs so that we could the K2 storage layer knows the data schema.
 As a result, we propose the following SQL document APIs, which is a wrapper layer in the SQL layer to call the native K2 storage APIs.
 The SQL document APIs could be used to update schema or fetch/update/delete records.
 Filters are used to filter out data during Index or data scan.
 A pagination token could be used to fetch records in batches.

-Multiple SQL Executor might try to initialize the system in parallel, to avoid that, we introduce a conditionalUpdateRecord() API so that only one SQL executor could start the initialization, for example, by setting a flag.

-Whenever Postgres creates a database, it first copies all the system catalogs from the template1 template database.
-To make this database copy more efficient, we could introduce a clonePartition() API to clone the partition inside K2 storage to avoid reading/writing data in/out of the K2 storage layer.

 ![SQL Document APIs](./images/K2SqlDocumentAPIs021.png)

 #### K2 Storage APIs